iv461/icey/README.md

 ## Features

-### Awaiting service calls
+### Service calls using async/await

-Every service call can be awaited and has a timeout after which pending requests will be cleaned up automatically:
+Service calls can be awaited, a timeout has to be specified (no manual cleanup of pending requests required!):

 ```cpp
 auto service = node->icey().create_client<ExampleService>("set_bool_service");